-- 4.2.1 The minimum Buildability Score requirement shall apply to all new residential, commercial, industrial and institutional buildings and other projects with Gross Floor A rea (GFA) equals to or greater than 2,000 m2.
-In addition, mixed development with GFA equals to or greater than 2,000 m2 will also be subjected to legislation.
-New extension or addition to existing buildings shall also be subjected to the requirements of minimum Buildability Score if the GFA of the new extension or addition equals to or exceeds 2,000 m2.
-The various types of building development are categorised in Table A. Buildings listed under the First Schedule are exempted from the buildability requirement. - 4.2.2 For building works with GFA equals to or greater than 2,000 m2 but less than 5,000 m2 and for which applications for planning permission were made before 1st January 2004, the minimum Buildability Score requirement shall not be applicable.
+- 4.2.1 The minimum Buildability Score requirement shall apply to new building works with Gross Floor Area (GFA) equals to or greater than 2,000 m2. - 4.2.2 The minimum Buildability Score requirement shall also apply to building works consisting of repairs, alterations and/or additions (A&A work) to an existing building if the building works involve the construction of new floor and/or reconstruction of existing floor for which their total gross floor area is 2,000 m2 or more. - 4.2.3 The various types of building development are categorised in Table A. Buildings listed under the First Schedule are exempted from the buildability requirement. - 4.2.4 For building works with GFA equals to or greater than 2,000 m2 but less than 5,000 m2 and for which applications for planning permission were made before 1st January 2004, the minimum Buildability Score requirement shall not be applicable.

-CATEGORIES TYPES OF DEVELOPMENT Residential (landed) Terrace house Semi-detached house Bungalow Clustered housing Residential (non-landed) Condominium Flat Service apartment A partment D ormitory Hostel Commercial Bank Departmental store Shopping centre Office building Supermarket Restaurant Hotel Conventional hall and facilities Exhibition hall
+CATEGORIES TYPES OF DEVELOPMENT Residential (landed) Terrace house Semi-detached house Bungalow Clustered housing Residential (non-landed) Condominium Flat Service apartment Apartment Dormitory Hostel Commercial Bank Departmental store Shopping centre Office building Supermarket Restaurant Hotel Conventional hall and facilities Exhibition hall